 Eric B. Kmiec, Ph.D., is the founder and executive director of the Gene Editing Institute at ChristianaCare.
-He is also the Chief Executive Officer and Scientific Founder of CorriXR Therapeutics.
+He is also co-founder and chief scientific officer of CorriXR Therapeutics.
 Widely recognized for his pioneering work in the fields of molecular medicine and gene editing, Dr. Kmiec has developed CRISPR based genetic therapies for Sickle Cell Disease and Non-Small Cell Lung Cancer.
-Dr. Kmiec holds faculty appointments at the University of Delaware and the Wistar Institute and has been an NIH and National Science Foundation supported principal investigator for 35 years.
+Dr. Kmiec holds faculty appointments at the University of Delaware and The Wistar Institute and has been an NIH and National Science Foundation supported principal investigator for 35 years.
 His laboratory has made major discoveries in the CRISPR/gene editing field, and he serves on numerous editorial boards, authoring 169 peer-reviewed publications and books.
 He has served as primary mentor for 18 doctoral students and numerous postdoctoral scholars.

 Dr. Kmiec is an accomplished speaker in human gene editing and its social and ethical impacts.
 He has received numerous service medals and awards, including the Eminent Scholar at Marshall University, Proudford Award in Sickle Cell Disease, Bio-Science Innovation Awards and the Philadelphia Life Science Innovator Award.